adamsjoe/lumiradx_tech_test/README.md

 - Checking that the return code is 204
 - Ensuring that the same number of categories are present after the test

-**Method: DETELE Testname: _deleteNonExistingCategory_**
+**Method: DELETE Testname: _deleteNonExistingCategory_**

 This test will test what happens if an invalid category is used.

-While wriing this test, it could be easy to pick a randomly high number and then use that.
+While writing this test, it could be easy to pick a randomly high number and then use that.
 However, in adopting this approach, there is a risk that the number could be reached.
 This could then cause other tests to fail.
-To keep in line with Test Isolation, it is imperitive that a number be selected which will never be reached.
+To keep in line with Test Isolation, it is imperative that a number be selected which will never be reached.
 To do this, I chose to again use another of the API calls to get the number of categories and then to multiply this by 100.
 This means the "non existing" number will always be ahead of the actual number of categories and there is no chance of it catching up.

 _Setup_

 The setup here makes use of the GET for all categories.
 It then simply multiples the number of entries by 100.
-This way, we guarentee that we will always get an id which doesn't exist.
+This way, we guarantee that we will always get an id which doesn't exist.

 _Tests_